tillbiskup/labinform-eln/docs/admin/index.rst

   * :doc:`Setting up forms and templates <forms_templates>`

-There is, of course, some aspects of maintaining an installation of the LabInform ELN that go beyond installing the DokuWiki and creating the infrastructure within the wiki for the ELN:
+There are, of course, some aspects of maintaining an installation of the LabInform ELN that go beyond installing the DokuWiki and creating the infrastructure within the wiki for the ELN:

   * Backup
   * Update of the DokuWiki software